MusicDataset/md_homepage/content/musics/s/SonatainCMinorD958(11)-Franz Schubert.md

 ---
-title: Franz Schubert - Sonata in C Minor D958 (11)
+title: Sonata in C Minor D958 (11)
 description: This is the description for Sonata in C Minor D958 by Franz Schubert
 composers: [Franz Schubert]
 periods: [Romantic]